 (b) one committee member and a person authorised by the committee.

-All funds of the Association must be deposited into the Association’s account within 10 working days after their receipt.
+All funds of the Association must be deposited into the Association’s account on a timely basis after their receipt

 Financial statements and financial reports

 For each financial year, the committee must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met.